soodoku/tldr/summaries/16_the_checklist_manifesto.md

         "In the Keystone Initiative’s first eighteen months, the hospitals saved an estimated $175 million in costs and more than fifteen hundred lives."

     * **Gawande**
         - "Of the close to four thousand adult surgical patients we followed, more than four hundred developed major complications resulting from surgery.
-56 dead. half of the complications involved infections." complication rate from 6 to 21%.
+56 dead.
+Half of the complications involved infections." complication rate from 6 to 21%.
         - Six safety steps tracked: hospitals missed at least once in 2/3rd of the patients
-        - "The final results showed that the rate of major complications for surgical patients in all eight hospitals fell by 36 percent after introduction of the checklist.
-Deaths fell 47 percent. ..
+        - "The final results showed that the rate of major complications for surgical patients in all eight hospitals fell by 36 percent after the introduction of the checklist.
+Deaths fell 47 percent ...
 Infections fell by almost half."
 435 to 277

     * **Ad hoc from Pabrai etc.**
         - Enron --- discover from company’s mandatory stock disclosures that senior leadership had sold stocks.

 - Construction (where people must work together):

-    - **Schedule of tasks:** A list all tasks that need to be completed in sequence.
+    - **Schedule of tasks:** A list of all tasks that need to be completed in sequence.
 This list is filled out by all 16 trades, overseen by structural engineers, and sent to each for approval.

     - **Schedule of sign-offs:** To make sure stuff has been done correctly. 'submittal schedule': experts need to talk to each other about X by Y date. for instance, by Y date: diff. people have to review the condition of the elevator cars and talk about it. talk to fire-proofers by day X, talk to elevator engineers by Y, etc.